 If you are interested in other foods that help balance hormones, check out my article : Balance Your Hormones by Eating These 7 Foods Daily.

 How Healthy is Maca?

 The primary hormone-balancing ingredient in these brownie bites is maca powder.
-What is maca powder?
+So, what is maca powder?

-Maca powder is made from the maca root is actually a root vegetable in the broccoli family.
+Maca powder is made from the maca root.
+And the maca root is actually a root vegetable in the broccoli family.
 It is considered one of the 7 important adaptogens.
 Okay, quick definition stop!